The key difference between metal and alloy is that the metal is a pure substance whereas the alloy is a mixture of two or more components.

 The word alloying has come to refer to the process that leads to the formation of alloys.
 For centuries, people used iron, thinking it to be very strong.
 But, it was the formation of steel; its alloy, that gave the world one of the strongest structural materials.
 Also, there are two major types of alloy as substitutional alloys and interstitial alloys.

-Steel, which is an alloy, is made up of mostly iron and a little bit of carbon, whose percentage varies from 0.2% to 2% depending upon the grade of the alloy.
+Looking at the example of steel; it is an alloy that consists of mostly iron and a little bit of carbon, whose percentage varies from 0.2% to 2% depending upon the grade of alloy.
 We are aware of the strength and durability of steel, which is much more than iron which is softer than steel.
-It is clear then that we can get materials better, and importantly having properties other than those of the ingredients of an alloy.
-Iron is one metal that makes many more alloys other than steel with substances such as manganese, chromium, vanadium, and tungsten etc.
+Therefore, it is clear that by alloying, we can get better materials, and importantly, with properties other than those of the ingredients of the alloy.
+Furthermore, iron is one metal that makes many alloys other than steel with substances such as manganese, chromium, vanadium, and tungsten etc.

-What is the difference between Metal and Alloy?
+What is the Difference Between Metal and Alloy?